Hanson Robotics: Jules

 Jules debuted in 2006 at Wired Nextfest.
 Jules is a robot that has machine learning capabilities, face tracking, and facial recognition.
-His software was development by Hanson Robotics in collaboration with the Personality Forge AI Chatbot Platform, with Personality Forge founder and developer, Benji Adams, and Heather McKeen.
-Jules is described as having a “statistically perfect androgynous face”.
+His software was development by Hanson Robotics in collaboration with the Personality Forge AI Chatbot Platform, with Personality Forge founder and developer, Benji Adams, and AI developer Heather McKeen.
+Jules is described as having a "statistically perfect androgynous face".
 The robot currently resides at the University of West England in Bristol.

 Professor Einstein

-Professor Einstein is Hanson Robotics’ first and only personal robot available to consumers.
+Professor Einstein is Hanson Robotics' first personal robot available to consumers.
 The robot was developed in 2016 and was unveiled at the Consumer Electronics Show (CES) in Las Vegas in January 2017.
 The robot first became available for purchase to consumers in January 2017 after launching on the crowdfunding platform Kickstarter, and later became available on Amazon and at other popular retailers across the United States.

 Professor Einstein is marketed as an educational tool to teach science, primarily to children ages 8–13.
 The robot can speak about science, tell jokes, and connect to Wifi to check the weather or access information on the internet.
 It has a corresponding app called the Stein-O-Matic that offers games, videos, and lessons.
 Motors allow it to walk, make different facial expressions, and an on-chest camera tracks faces.